We work to make robots useful in the real world through machine learning.

 Human Robot Interaction

-Our HRI team works to enable safe and useful human centered deployment of interactive robots.
+Our Human Robot Interaction (HRI) team works to enable safe and useful interactive robots.
 We focus on understanding, designing, and evaluating robotic systems for use by or with humans.
-Example active projects include: social-navigation benchmark design, designing and enabling voice interactions, and user studies and UX design.
+Example projects include: social-navigation, intuitive interfaces for natural human-robot communication, enabling robots to learn from humans as teachers and from human feedback, human robot collaboration.

 Our Robot Mobility team works to enable safe, autonomous, and agile mobile robots in human centered environments.
-We focus on algorithms and infrastructure to enable mobile robots in human-centered environments.
 Projects include: navigation, locomotion, supporting infrastructure, and robot safety.

 Our Robot Vision team works to leverage intermediate visual representations for generalizable robotics.
-Projects include unsupervised object segmentation, sim2real, trajectory-tracking, object/human tracking and prediction.
+Projects include 3D representations for robotics, sim2real, object trajectory-tracking, human perception, scene understanding.

 The Robot Manipulation team works to leverage machine learning to teach robots to act by interacting with the world.